matrix-io/matrix-documentation/docs/matrix-os/overview/cli.md

 matrix register device
 ```

+For more details about registering devices, see [Getting Started > Installation > CLI Setup](../getting-started/installation.md#cli-setup)

 This will ask for your device details and then provide you with an id and a secret, you need to set those ENV vars in your device so it can authenticate on boot.

-For more info see (MATRIX OS > Overview > Manual Setup)[manual-setup.md].
+For more information on running MATRIX OS manually, see (MATRIX OS > Overview > Manual Setup)[manual-setup.md].

 ### Command list
 For a list of all the available options, use: